krishealty/Piano/README.md

-A Piano Playing Website just with Binary twist.
+A Piano Playing Website just with Binary keys, made with Tone.js
-Made with Tone.js